There’s been a lot of discussions lately about decluttering, intentional living and organizing your home and life – thank you Marie Kondo and Netflix!

 What’s going on outside in your life – how your office looks, what’s piling up in your car, how finding something to wear in your closet is like an archeological dig – reflects what’s going on with you mentally and spiritually.

-Everything in the universe has energy and the energy of disorganization and clutter is negative and loud.
+Everything in the universe has the energy and the energy of disorganization and clutter is negative and loud.
 It’s difficult to make our best choices and live intentionally with all that noise and negativity.

 Are you looking for more motivation and direction in getting started in living an intentional life?
 If so, I highly recommend Brendon Burchard’s The Charge: Activating the 10 Human Drives that Make You Feel Alive.